Selçuklu YHT railway station

 Selçuklu YHT railway station (Selçuklu YHT garı), or Selçuklu HSR railway station is a railway station in Konya, Turkey.
 Opened on 2 October 2021, it is the main high-speed railway station in the city, while Konya station is the main inter-city station.
 Built on the Polatlı-Konya high-speed railway, the station exclusively services high-speed YHT train from Konya to Ankara and Istanbul.
 Selçuklu station is the second largest high-speed railway station in Turkey, after Ankara station, with 3 platforms serving 5 tracks and 2 tracks bypassing the station for freight rail.

+Escalators work in pairs.
+Arrivals use the southern escalators to go up and then down to get out.
+Departures use the northern escalators up to the ticket control, then down to the platform.